 At first, most of the struggling people I wanted to photograph viewed me with mistrust, thinking I was probably "The Police."
-I was accepted only when I kept coming back to give, often to give out black and white prints.
-My friends and fellow artists also had questions: "Why do you want to hang out with these people?"
-My answer is that I've traveled enough to learn that it's wrong to judge anyone until you've found a way to walk in their shoes.
-We are all humans.
-We are 99.9 percent the same.
-The exceptions are mostly crazy and damaged and we should hope someone will find a way to care for them.
+I was accepted only when I kept coming back to give them beautifully printed portraits of themselves.
+My friends and fellow artists also had questions: why am I hanging out with people they try to avoid?
+My answer is that when I was a writer I always spoke up for people who are dismissed and despised and now I'm doing it as a photographer.
+My philosophy is that most people are good, and the exceptions are probably crazy or damaged, so if we don't want to remove them like vermin we should find a way to help.

 In the l930s, West Oakland went through its second big change when it became zoned for manufacturing.
-Plants and warehouses were built right next to homes and schools and the neighborhood began suffering from noise and poor air quality.
+Plants and warehouses were built right next to homes and schools and the neighborhood began suffering from noise and air pollution.

 The decline of West Oakland started in l957 when a freeway cut the neighborhood in half and hundreds of homes were bulldozed to build a huge, regional post office.
 In the l960s hundreds more Victorians were destroyed to make way for low-income housing arranged in "villages."
 Seventh street completely died in l972 when noise from BART made it uninhabitable.
-The the final blow came sometime in the l980s when a crack epidemic destroyed a lot of the old families.
-(You can see their kids in my "NEW WORK" gallery.)
-Today gentrification is on hyper-speed, young whites and Asians are flooding in, and rents for even run-down 2 bedroom apartments go for over $2,000.
+The worst blow to the old black community came in the late l980s when a crack epidemic created addicts and gangsters and dealers.
+(You can see their children in my "NEW WORK" gallery.)
+The final blow is happening now, with gentrification on hyper-speed.
+Today a run-down 1 bedroom apartment goes for $2,000.

 THIS BRINGS US TO TODAY and the story I want to tell.
 These photos are just the beginning.